-With over 7 years working with adolescents and young adults who have experienced various adversities in many clinical capacities, Phil has a passion for assisting individuals in building a sense of identity and belonging.
-He has been working with families for the past 5 years and thinks this is one of the most important aspects when working with children.
+With over 7 years of experience working with adolescents and young adults, who have experienced various adversities in many clinical capacities, Phil has a passion for assisting individuals in building a sense of identity and belonging.
+He has been working with families for the past 5 years and believes that by doing so, it becomes one of the most important aspects when working with children.

 “Everyone is unique, and I strive to make therapy a unique experience for each person that I work with.
 As a therapist I believe in empowering client’s through the therapeutic experience to foster lasting change outside of the therapy setting.
 I greatly value modeling transparency, care, and healthy support systems.
 With my eclectic clinical interest, I promote equality, inclusion, advocacy, and social justice.
 I am genuine, trustworthy, approachable, and hopefully helpful as we address what brings you in.”